-ALM risk is mitigated through having assets held in cash equivalents, thereby being accessible immediately for claims payments.
-Accelerant aims to retain $\\\in 10,000,000$ with an escrow account (held at Barclays Bank PLC), topped up on a monthly basis, as a claims fund, whereby TPAs can access for claims payments.
-There is also an aim to have an additional float of epsilon 1,500,000 as cash at bank.
-Any excess funds over and above will be invested with the investment manager, Mercer, in collective investment schemes with quick redemptions.

-The investments are reviewed on a quarterly basis by the Investment Committee, the CFO and the Board, with specialist reports received quarterly by the investment manager.
+ALM risk is mitigated through having assets held in cash and cash equivalents, thereby being accessible immediately for claims payments.
+Accelerant holds its claims related liquidity on claims fund, whereby TPAs can access for claims payments.
+The claims fund holds approximately 2 months' worth of claims liquidity, based on prior claims history.
+The claims fund balance is reviewed monthly and topped up accordingly.
+Any excess funds over and above will be invested in line with the investment principals and guidelines of the insurer.
+The investments are reviewed on a quarterly basis by the Finance Director and the Board, with specialist reports received quarterly by the investment manager.

 The outsourced service provider that is engaged to handle inward premium payments, settle the premium in the original currency, being GBP, Euro, Swedish Krona and Norwegian Krona thus limiting the currency element of the risk.
-All premium payments to reinsurers are effected in euro.
+All premium payments to reinsurers are effected in Euro.